uenian33/uenian33.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-I am a final year Ph.D. student, affiliated with the esteemed Computer Vision Group at Tampere University, under the joint supervision of Prof. Joni Kämäräinen and Joni Pajarinen (Aalto University).
+I am a final year Ph.D. student at Computer Vision Group at Tampere University, under the joint supervision of Prof. Joni Kämäräinen and Joni Pajarinen (Aalto University).

-With over 6 years of interdisciplinary research and industrial experience in computer vision and robot learning/deep learning,  I was lucky to work on **two academic-industrial cooperation projects** with **Co.
+I have 6 years of interdisciplinary research and industrial experience in computer vision and robot learning/deep learning, and I was lucky to work on **two academic-industrial cooperation projects** with **Co.
 Nokia** (panoramic image processing) and  **Co.
 Cargotec** (Crane-cargo handling project supervised by Dr.Juho Vihonen and Dr.Mohammad M. Aref).

 My current research focuses on **visual representation learning**, **model-free imitation learning**, and **offline model-free reinforcement learning/planning**, with the goal of developing safe-AI solutions for real-world applications.
 My research outcomes have been published in top-tier international robot/AI conferences such as ICRA, IROS, NeurIPS, and resulted in one WO patent in the related fields (<a href='https://scholar.google.com/citations?user=0bTF5XUAAAAJ'>link </a>).
 In addition, I have served as a PC Member of various conferences, including BMVC, ICRA, IROS, and AAAI..

-# 🏫 Educations
-- *2019.03 - now*, Ph.D. student, Tampere university
-- *2016.08 - 2019.09*, Master, Human-technology Interaction, Tampere university
-- *2012.09 - 2016.06*, Undergraduate, Computer Science, Sichuan University